mostafajani/KdV/README.md

 # CN-PINN codebase for the KdV manuscript

-Reference paper: "A Crank-Nicolson neural network for simulation of forward and inverse problems in nonlinear wave dynamics"  A. A. Rezapour, M. Jani.
+the code accompanies a manuscript under review Reference paper under review: "A Crank-Nicolson neural network for simulation of forward and inverse problems in nonlinear wave dynamics"  A. A. Rezapour, M. Jani.

 This directory contains ten self-contained experiment scripts plus a shared utilities module.
 Every script produces figures, LaTeX tables and CSV data